Learn how to use the Drawer layout in Expo Router.

 npx expo install @react-navigation/drawer react-native-gesture-handler react-native-reanimated

-No additional configuration is required for SDK 50 and above.
+No additional configuration is required.
 Reanimated Babel plugin is automatically configured in babel-preset-expo when you install the library.

 Usage